-To summarize, the decomposition results presented in Table 5 show that most of the income difference between the persistently poor and nonpoor counties is due to differences in factors of production, rather than in differences in the coefficients.
+To summarize, the decomposition results presented in Table 5 show that most of the income difference between the persistently poor and non-poor counties is due to differences in factors of production, rather than in differences in the coefficients.
 In other words, the persistently poor counties are different, and poorer, because they have lower levels of factors of production, rather than because they use the factors they have less efficiently.
-While much of the income difference is explained by contemporary factors, the contribution of historical levels of human capital is surprisingly large.
-The combined contribution of historical and contemporary human capital explains 60% of the overall income gap between the persistently poor and nonpoor counties.
+While much of the income difference is explained by contemporary factors, the contribution of historical levels of human capital is surprisingly large.14 The combined contribution of historical and contemporary human capital explains 60 percent of the overall income gap between the persistently poor and non-poor counties.15

-5. Sensitivity Analysis
+V. Sensitivity Analysis

-In this section, we consider two broad sets of robustness checks on our model estimates: one set on model specification and a second on the definition of poor and nonpoor counties.
-The test of overidentifying restrictions in Table 4 rejects the null of valid restrictions for the pooled model and nonpoor sample, but not for the persistently poor sample.
+In this section we consider two broad sets of robustness checks on our model estimates: one set on model specification and a second on the definition of poor and non-poor counties.
+The test of overidentifying restrictions in Table 4 rejects the null of valid restrictions for the pooled model and non-poor sample, but not for the persistently poor sample.
 We thus vary the number of instruments to see how the model estimates change under alternative identification conditions.
-Specifically, in Column 1 of Table 6, we present estimates of our model under the assumption that current factors of production are contemporaneously correlated with the model time-varying error, as would occur if migration, and factor mobility more generally, were endogenous.
-This means lagged X instruments dated at time (t - 1) are not valid, and thus, we drop them (and use [t - 2] and earlier).
-The baseline results in Table 4 are remarkably robust to the exclusion of the additional instruments as reported in Column 1 of Table 6; namely, lagged income, current and past human capital, and current urban share account for the majority of the income gap.
-Strictly, the pseudo likelihood ratio test of Newey and West (1987), which compares the J-test from the unrestricted model in Table 4 to the J-test from the restricted model in Column 1 of Table 6, rejects the (t - 1) instruments for the pooled model and the nonpoor model, but economically the results are the same.
+Specifically, in Column 1 of Table 6 we present estimates of our model under the assumption that current factors of production are contemporaneously correlated with the model time-varying error, as would occur if migration, and factor mobility more generally, were endogenous.
+This means lagged X instruments dated at time (t-1) are not valid and thus we drop them (and use (t-2)

-&lt;sup>14 Similarly, Simon and Nardinelli (2002) find long-lasting effects of initial human capital in the U.S. cities.
+14 Similarly, Simon and Nardinelli (2002) find long-lasting effects of initial human capital in U.S. cities.

-&lt;sup>15 We note that historical data on institutional factors are limited, and to the extent that omitted historical institutions are correlated with (current and historical) factor endowments, our decomposition procedure may attribute some of the difference in incomes to differences in factor endowments and not institutions.
+15 We note that historical data on institutional factors are limited, and to the extent that omitted historical institutions are correlated with (current and historical) factor endowments, our decomposition procedure may attribute some of the difference in incomes to differences in factor endowments and not institutions.